Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Edmondson Park has 26 operational public transport stops.
-These comprise a mix of train and bus services.
-There are 40 individual routes servicing these stops, which collectively facilitate 4,405 weekly passenger trips.
+Edmondson Park has 26 active public transport stops offering a mix of train and bus services.
+These stops are served by 40 individual routes, collectively facilitating 4,405 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing 295 meters from the nearest stop.

 Frequently Asked Questions - Transport